Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 * FM on baremetal is disabled by default.
 * FM cannot be disabled after it has been enabled.

-## Assumptions

-* FMNs are considered Management nodes.
+* `FMNs` are considered Management nodes.
-* The two FMNs are part of different racks to support Rack Resiliency.
+* The two `FMNs` must be part of two different management racks to support Rack Resiliency.
-* This feature will not be supported on systems with Dell/Mellanox based management networks.
+* This feature will not be supported on systems with Dell/ Mellanox based management networks.

 ## Terminology and dependency components